SOUTH POINT Senior Shootout

 If a tie exists at the end of any Stepladder Finals match, a one-ball roll-off will be bowled.
 The higher seed will get choice of starting lane and bowling order.
 Both players bowl on the same lane.
 If a tie still exists after the first ball, the bowlers will switch lanes and the bowler order is unchanged.
 Players will continue to alternate lanes until the tie is broken.

 Ties for seeding positions for the South Point Super Senior Shootout Championship (including the 8th and 16th positions) are resolved using the player's total 12-game pinfall from the Qualifying Rounds of the previous two daily Challenge events.
 If a tie still exists, the player’s highest 6-game qualifying block will be used.

 All bowling balls must meet USBC specifications.
+Purple Hammers with serial numbers beginning with a number less that 18 are NOT allowed.
 Plugged bowling balls are allowed.
 Random bowling ball checking may be done as deemed necessary by tournament management.
 A player may request to have their bowling balls checked prior to competition.
 Once competition begins, the outer surface of the ball may only be cleaned with a dry towel.
 No substance (rosin, drying powder, etc.) may be applied to the ball.
 No substance, including but not limited to talcum powder and EZ Slide, can be applied to the bottom of a player’s shoes.

 NOTE: The Tournament Director may allow a player to remove foreign substances from the bowling ball surface with authorized cleaners on a case-by-case basis.